 - Adam Baylin of Kyle XY not only created Kyle, but designed the artificial womb that contained him and Jessi for 16 years.

-- An episode of Hogan's Heroes has a Russian Von Braun stand-in working for the Nazi rocketry program.
-He built the rocket just to test his theory and then programmed it so it would turn right around and kill everyone at its launch point, including himself.
+- In "The Witness" A Russian Von Braun stand-in working for the Nazi rocketry program.
+He built the rocket just to test his theory and then programmed it so it would turn right around and kill everyone at its launch point, including himself in order to keep his rocket design from being used for the war effort.
 Fortunately, his plan was thwarted.

 - Mohinder Suresh in the first two seasons of Heroes, particularly in the episode "Five Years Gone."
 In the third season he drops the reluctance and just goes full-on Mad Scientist.

-- The town Eureka exists in part to keep these people from falling into the wrong hands.
+- The town Eureka exists in part to keep these people (scientists with legitimately reasonable and innovative goals and research projects which sometimes go haywire) from falling into the wrong hands.

 - A That Mitchell and Webb Look sketch featured the unfortunately named Professor Death, a textbook Reluctant Mad Scientist.
 His "Giant Death Ray" was only so called because he invented it; its intended purpose is scanning groceries... or with the power turned up, to perform delicate eye surgeries.